TRomey15/product-fetcher-generator/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for **development** purposes.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

-If you haven't already, [install Docker](https://docs.docker.com/v17.12/docker-for-mac/install/).
+If you haven't already, install [Docker for Mac](https://docs.docker.com/v17.12/docker-for-mac/install/).

-Grab a copy of this project:
+Grab a copy of the project:

 ```
 git clone https://github.com/honeyscience/product-fetcher-generator.git